-(useful if you teach online and useful if you teach on-campus)
+(useful whether you teach online or on-campus)

 Faculty Technical Support for Online Systems

 Faculty are encouraged to contact the Instructional Design Unit for technical support related to online learning technology.
 The Instructional Design Unit can help faculty identify which technologies would work best for their needs and can assist with instructional design.

 GeorgiaVIEW Desire2Learn is the learning management system that SPSU uses to support SPSU courses and programs.
 The system is hosted at the University System of Georgia data center in Athens.

 There are three options for faculty support with GeorgiaVIEW Desire2Learn: